backstage/backstage/docs/deployment/pulumi/aws.md

 $ npx @backstage/deploy aws --stack backstage-poc --create-dockerfile
 ```

 In the first part of the command, we are specifying that we want to deploy our instance on AWS.
-With the [`--stack`](https://www.pulumi.com/docs/reference/cli/pulumi_stack/) option, we are supplying Pulumi a reference to our container deployment.
+With the [`--stack`](https://www.pulumi.com/docs/reference/cli/pulumi_stack/) option, we are providing Pulumi a reference to our container deployment.
 Furthermore, with the `--create-dockerfile` option, there will be a `Dockerfile` and `.dockerignore` created in the root of the project.

 After running the command, Pulumi will start creating the following resources for you in AWS: